The museum is for everyone

 - Wherever possible, artifact labels have been placed at accessible heights.

-- Wheelchair rentals are not available at the museum.
+- The museum has no wheelchairs available for use.
 Wheelchairs may be rented through third-party companies in the Idaho Falls area.

 - Handicapped parking spots are available in lots both in front of and behind the museum.
 View parking map.